Proficiency in Basic Academic Skills and Placement Testing

 - Enrolling as a “Personal Interest” student.
 A student is permitted to take one occupational-technical course, preparatory, business seminar(s), and studio art course(s) without being required to test for such placements.

-- Taking developmental courses offered by the college in the basic academic skills of English, reading, and mathematics.
+- Taking transitional courses offered by the college in the basic academic skills of English, reading, and mathematics.

 - Taking the Placement Test within four years of enrollment at the college.
 The Placement Test may consist of tests in reading and mathematics.